Hon. Florence Priscilla McLaren

 F, #24821, d.
 1 March 1964

 Hon.
-Florence Priscilla McLaren was the daughter of Sir Charles Benjamin Bright McLaren, 1st Baron Aberconway and Laura Elizabeth Pochin.1 She married, firstly, Rt.
+Florence Priscilla McLaren was the daughter of Charles Benjamin Bright McLaren, 1st Baron Aberconway and Laura Elizabeth Pochin.2 She married, firstly, Rt.
 Hon.
-Sir Henry Norman, 1st Bt. on 8 May 1907.1 She died on 1 March 1964.1
+Sir Henry Norman, 1st Bt., son of Henry Norman and Sarah Edna Riddington, on 8 May 1907.2 She died on 1 March 1964.2

 Her married name became Norman.
-She fought in the First World War.1 She was decorated with the 1914 Star (with bar).1 She was invested as a Commander, Order of the British Empire (C.B.E.) in 1917.1 She held the office of Justice of the Peace (J.P.) for London.1 She was Trustee of the Imperial War Museum.1
+She fought in the First World War.2 She was awarded the 1914 Star with bar.2 She was appointed Commander, Order of the British Empire (C.B.E.) in 1917.2 She held the office of Justice of the Peace (J.P.) for London.2 She was Trustee of the Imperial War Museum.2

 Citations